The vast majority of church leaders get into leadership with good motives.

 As Henry Cloud and John Townsend say, “You get what you tolerate.”

-One of the best things you can do is to learn how to spot a bad leader.
-Here are ten telltale signs of bad church leadership.You get what you tolerate. @drhenrycloud @drjohntownsend Click To Tweet
+One of the best things you can do is to learn how to spot a bad leader before they destroy the church.
+Here are 10 telltale signs of bad church leadership.You get what you tolerate. @drhenrycloud @drjohntownsend Click To Tweet

 I hear this complaint a lot from church staff and volunteers.
 A senior pastor with poor boundaries ends up working until the last minute on his or her message, sending text messages on evenings and weekends, and pings their staff any time they have their next ‘brilliant idea’ or ‘big crisis.’